pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/USB_Host/AUDIO_Standalone/readme.txt

 @par Application Description

-This application is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the Audio OUT class on the STM32F4xx devices.
+This application shows how to use the USB host application based on the Audio OUT class on the STM32F4xx devices.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
 The user is provided with the SystemClock_Config()